A therapist performing hypnotherapy on a client

 When we're fully awake, our brain primarily produces beta waves.
 However, during hypnosis, our brain shifts towards producing more theta waves, which are associated with relaxation and deep daydreaming states.
 This explains the calm, focused awareness many people experience during a session.

-2: Changing the Control Center
+2. Changing the Control Center

-3: Engaging the Imagination
+3. Engaging the Imagination

 The thalamus and the primary somatosensory cortex — regions involved in interpreting and processing the physical world around us — show changes in activity during hypnosis.
-This means that, under hypnosis, imagined scenarios can feel as vivid and real as actual events, aiding in therapeutic interventions.
+This means that, under hypnosis, imagined scenarios can feel as vivid and real as actual events, aiding in therapeutic interventions:

-4: Emotion and Memory Lane
+4. Emotion and Memory Lane

 The amygdala and hippocampusparts of the brain linked to emotions and memories — can also be accessed more easily under hypnosis.
-This is why many people can confront and reframe past traumatic events or deep-seated emotions during a hypnotherapy session.
+This is why many people can confront and reframe past traumatic events or deep-seated emotions during a hypnotherapy session:

 • Reframing narratives.
 One of the most empowering aspects of hypnotherapy is the ability to reframe traumatic memories.
 For example, a past event viewed as a failure can be seen in a new light, with a focus on the lessons we learned or the strength we garnered from the experience.

-5: Decreased Analytical Thinking
+5. Decreased Analytical Thinking

 Amid the bustling activities of our daily life, our brains are constantly analyzing, assessing, and making judgments.
-From critical tasks at work to deciphering social cues during conversations, analytical thinking keeps our lives moving smoothly.
+From critical tasks at work to deciphering social cues during conversations, analytical thinking is the powerhouse that keeps our lives moving smoothly.
 But sometimes, this analytical mode can become overwhelming, leading to overthinking and skepticism.
 This is where the gentle touch of hypnotherapy comes in, dialing down the analytical noise and opening the door to deeper introspection.

 During a hypnotherapy session, there's a noticeable decrease in the activity within the prefrontal cortex: